snap-adu-logo-color

 How is an ADU connected to gas service?

 The gas line that services the ADU will always be connected to the private gas service line after the gas meter before the service enters the primary residence.
 In doing so, the ADU usage will be metered in combination with the primary residence.
-It is important to note that the gas service line must be of sufficient size to accommodate both the primary residence and the ADU.
+The gas service line must be of sufficient size to accommodate both the primary residence and the ADU.

 It may be the case that your property is serviced by propane which is stored in a tank on the premises.
 These tanks are required to be at least 10′ from any habitable structure.
 If a propane tank exists within 10′ of the proposed ADU footprint, it will be the responsibility of the homeowner to coordinate its relocation with the propane service provider.